18 FAQs about company administration.

 Shareholders have the right to inspect minutes of a general meeting, but not minutes of board meetings (unless, unusually, the articles of association or an agreement such as a shareholders' agreement gives them that right).
 Registers are generally open to inspection by any member of the public - the exceptions are the register of shareholders and the PSC register, which can only be inspected for a 'proper purpose'.
 Although unusual for a start-up or SME to receive such requests (as most of the information is readily available on the Companies House website), you generally have five working days.

 In the past, companies have had to keep their statutory registers available for inspection at either their registered office, or at a 'single alternative inspection location' of their choice.
-From 30 June 2016 private companies can instead opt to keep some of their statutory registers at Companies House itself.
+Since 30 June 2016 private companies can instead opt to keep some of their statutory registers at Companies House itself.
 The relevant registers are their registers of members, directors, secretaries, directors' residential addresses and PSCs.
 This is, however, voluntary and, for a number of practical reasons (for example, because keeping registers at Companies House means that more information about directors, members and PSCs will be available to the public at Companies House than if it kept its registers at its registered office or single alternative inspection location, and because anyone can inspect the register of members or PSCs, even if the inspection is not for a 'proper purpose'), companies usually choose not to take advantage of this option.
 Take legal advice first if you are thinking of maintaining your registers at Companies House.

 Generally, the register of directors' residential addresses (see 16) and the residential addresses of individuals in the PSC register (see 17), are confidential and may only be disclosed in certain circumstances.

 13. What legal documents need to be kept?

 As well as the statutory books and records (see 12), you need to keep other legally important documents.
 These include: